metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation/families.rst

          rose tutorial consolidation-tutorial
          cd ~/cylc-run/consolidation-tutorial

-      Set the intial and final cycle points as you did in the :ref:`previous tutorial
-      <tutorial-cylc-runtime-tutorial-suite-initial-and-final-cyle-points>`.

    2. **Move Site-Wide Settings Into The** ``root`` **Family.**

       The following three environment variables are used by multiple tasks: